-The Failure of Bolts and Bolted Joints in particular can be a major source of concern for engineers.
+The Failure of Bolts and Bolted Joints, in particular, can be a significant source of concern for engineers.
 Frequently, assumptions are made to assess whether the joint is capable of sustaining the forces applied to it.
 Failure of a single bolted joint can have disastrous consequences for the reliability and safety of bolted connections, and this failure will occur to the bolt or joint as a result of any of the following five mechanism failures.

-The majority of bolted joints rely on the clamp force which is generated by the torqueing or tensioning of bolts to sustain the forces which are applied.
+The majority of bolted joints rely on the clamping force, which is generated by the torqueing or tensioning of bolts to sustain the forces which are applied.

 When a bolt is being tightened, two threads are mated together, which leads to the tightness of the bolt.
 When the two threads are mated together, a shear stress is applied across the threaded section.
-If this stress becomes too high, the section will shear.
-This is known as thread stripping.
+If this stress becomes too high, the section will shear, otherwise known as thread stripping.

-This type of bolt thread stripping is very serious, and must never be allowed to occur.
-Its occurrence is a certain sign that there is something seriously wrong with the bolts.
+This type of bolt thread stripping is severe, and must never be allowed to occur.
+Its occurrence is a sure sign that there is something seriously wrong with the bolts.
 If it is observed, the bolting procedures must be re-examined and re-evaluated immediately.
 If it is allowed to persist, serious consequences may result because the bolts will not only sustain a preload, but external loadings may be transmitted directly to the bolts and cause joint failure.

 Fatigue failures typically occur within a couple of threads, where the bolt engages into the internal thread.
-Failure is then reached due to the high stress gradient within the region.
+Failure is reached due to the high-stress gradient within the region.

-It is not unusual to assume that a bolt has failed due to overload when it has in fact failed from fatigue, which can also be a consequence of self-loosening.
+It is not unusual to assume that a bolt has failed due to overload when it has failed from fatigue, which can also be a consequence of self-loosening.

-Bolt overload is a result of the applied force being sufficiently high causing the bolt to fail due to overload.
-This is a direct result of the axial force being applied acting upon the bolted joint, which then causes the bolt fractures in the threaded area.
+Bolt overload is a result of the applied force being sufficiently high, causing the bolt to fail due to overload, which is a direct result of the axial force being applied acting upon the bolted joint, which then causes the bolt fractures in the threaded area.

 Bolts are typically made from high strength steels, which when fully tightened, exert high clamp force onto the joint.
 The area directly under the bolt head or nut face sustains the high bearing stress.

-If a maximum stress limit for the joint material is exceeded, then deformation occurs over a period of time.
-This leads to the extension being lost in the bolt, resulting in the clamp force subsequently being reduced.
+If a maximum stress limit for the joint material is exceeded, then deformation occurs over a period of time, which leads to the extension being lost in the bolt, resulting in the clamp force subsequently being reduced.

-Bolts are considered to transfer force between the connected members, one of the ways bolts transfer force is called bearing.
+Bolts transfer force between the connected members, one of the ways bolts transfer force is called bearing.

-The bearing method assumes that the bolt contacts the side of a hole and there is a compressive force between the bolt and the side of the hole.
+The bearing method assumes that bolts contact the side of a hole and there is a compressive force between the bolt and the side of the hole.
 The magnitude of this compressive force is limited by the strength of the material to handle the force.